Available Courses

 Additional Information:

-1) Come in the main entrance of the college and go around the roundabout.
-It's a brick building on north end of campus we sit behind the tennis courts.
-2) Please park in the parking lot to the west of are building and use the southwest entrance of the building.
-3) Meals are on your own, adequate time will be provided.
-4) This multi-day course is supported with Homeland Security Grant Program (HSGP) funding.
+1) Please park in the front of The Security Institute and take the stairs or elevator to the lower level where you will be directed to a classroom.
+2) Meals on your own, adequate time will be provided 3) This multi-day course is supported with Homeland Security Grant Program (HSGP) funding.
 You may request lodging reimbursement if you traveled an excess of 50 miles one-way and are an Iowa resident.
-Before making lodging reservations and Prior to start of class, email your lodging reimbursement request to HSEMDTraining@iowa.gov limited to funding availability.
-5) All other travel will be on your own if the above doesn't apply or requested.
+Requests are based upon available funding.
+BEFORE making lodging reservations and PRIOR to start of class, email your lodging reimbursement request to HSEMDTraining@iowa.gov.
+4) All other travel will be on your own if the above doesn't apply or requested.

 Course Dates: